NHS-NGS/JellyPy/docs/tierup.md

 `tierup` reanalyse Tier 3 variants in undiagnosed GeL rare disease cases.

-`tierup` answers two questions of tiered variants, derived from the GeL tiering rules:
+`tierup` answers the following questions derived from the GeL tiering rules:
 - Is the variant in a green gene in a panel app panel assigned to the case?
-- Does the variant's mode of inheritance match the gene's in the panel app panel?
+- Does the variant mode of inheritance match the gene's in the panel app panel?

-Tier 3 variants may meet these criteria as Panel App is updated over time.
-These variants could be upgraded if tiering was performed again and would therefore be considered candidate diagnostic variants. `tierup` highlights these candidate variants.
+Tier 3 variants may meet these criteria after a Panel App panel is updated.
+These variants are highlighted by `tierup` as they may be diagnostic.

 ## Installation